A Riemannian Take on Distance Fields and Geodesic Flows in Robotics: Riemannian Eikonal Solver

 \subsection{Riemannian Fast Marching}

-Riemannian Fast Marching (RFM) is an extension of classical Fast Marching Methods~\citep{sethian1996fast} that aims to solve the eikonal equation on anisotropic and inhomogeneous manifolds to compute geodesic distances or travel times.
-It adapts the original algorithm to account for the curvature and local geometry of the manifold, as described by the Riemannian metric.
-Like FMM, it tackles single-point solutions of eikonal equations, proceeding by discretizing the manifold into a grid and using a finite difference scheme to approximate the solution.
-The wavefront starts from a fixed source point $\bm{q}_s$ and marches outwards.
-RFM updates the travel times at each wavefront point $\bm{q}_e$ based on the local metric and the values at its neighboring points:
+Riemannian Fast Marching (RFM)~\citep{mirebeau2017anisotropic} is an extension of classical Fast Marching Methods for solving the eikonal equation on anisotropic, inhomogeneous manifolds endowed with a Riemannian metric. {As described in Section~\ref{subsecsec:REE}, we seek the single-point solution \(U(\bm{q})\) such that \(\|\nabla U(\bm{q})\|_{\bm{G}^{-1}(\bm{q})}=1\), and we recover geodesics by backtracking the unit-\(\bm{G}\)-speed flow~\eqref{eq:riem-direction-V}}.
+Like FMM, RFM tackles single-source problems by discretizing the manifold into a grid and applying an upwind finite-difference scheme.
+The wavefront starts from a fixed source \(\bm{q}_s\) and marches outward.
+RFM updates the travel time at each neighbor \(\bm{q}_n\) of a current front point \(\bm{q}_e\) via